 Clayesmore is pleased to offer a range of scholarships to pupils entering the Prep School.
-Parents who know that the full school fee will be too great a burden for them should apply for a bursary at the same time as applying for a scholarship as there is a possibility of achieving a substantial reduction of the fees when combining the two.
+Parents who know that the full school fee will be too great a burden for them should apply for a bursary at the same time as applying for a scholarship.
+The financial value of any scholarship would then be subsumed into a larger bursary award.

 For Academic Scholarships (for entry in years 5 – 7), candidates of all ages sit age-appropriate papers in English, Mathematics, Science, Verbal and Non-verbal Reasoning.

 Candidates for Music Scholarships (for entry in years 5 - 7) will be assessed as much on their potential as on their current instrumental or vocal standard.
 They should offer two instruments, one of which may be voice.
 Two contrasting pieces should be prepared on each instrument, and the examination will be conducted in much the same way as an Associated Board instrumental exam, though with a greater air of informality, we hope!
 We are looking for young people who are reasonably passionate about their musical activities who will flourish in the enhanced and musically rich environment at Clayesmore and who will be ready to make a strong musical contribution here.
 Music awards may include free tuition on up to two instruments.